Take advantage of the personalization of a World-class coach with runcoach!

 A great spectator location situated on mile 22 and 23 of the marathon course, Crystal City hosts a fun-filled family festival including games, live music and activities.
 Free parking is available at Crystal Drive and 23rd St on Sunday during the race from 9:30 a.m. till 3:30 p.m.
 Click here for more information.

-Is there a past dinner during MCM Weekend?
+Is there a pasta dinner during MCM Weekend?

 Is there a post-race party?